Home | Send Feedback | Share on Bluesky |

 main.js

-By itself, this feature does not look very useful, but in combination with another new ky feature, this becomes very handy. ky allows you to create new ky instances that override default options.
-For this purpose ky provides the ky.extend(defaultOptions) and ky.create(defaultOptions) methods.
+This feature does not look very useful, but combined with another Ky feature, it becomes convenient.
+Ky allows you to create new Ky instances that override default options.
+For this purpose, Ky provides the ky.extend(defaultOptions) and ky.create(defaultOptions) methods.

 Somewhere at the start of your application, you create a custom ky instance